 We are proud to put inclusivity at the heart of our work.
 Birmingham Museums Trust is for everyone and we offer many different ways for you to get involved.
 Whether it’s volunteering your time, improving your wellbeing or exploring a community led exhibition we hope you find a way to engage with the museum.

 We are lucky to have an amazing team of volunteers supporting us at all nine of our sites.
 Our volunteers get involved with a whole range of projects and activities and we couldn't do what we do without them.
-Do check out our current opportunities and see how you can get involved and for corporate teams please do have a look at our corporate volunteering offer.
+Do check out our careers website for volunteer opportunities and see how you can get involved and for corporate teams please do have a look at our corporate volunteering offer.